top of page

 Fly Fishing in North Georgia

 Dahlonega, Georgia gets less recognition than it should for the surrounding trout streams in the area, but there are many opportunities in a short proximity of town.
 Whether you are looking for stocked trout, trophy trout, wild trout, or any of the three trout species that occupy Georgia waters, Dahlonega puts you in a position to target them all.
 Along with the trout fishing, Dahlonega offers some of the most scenic streams in the state of Georgia as well.
 Dicks Creek Falls, DeSoto Falls, Bearden Falls, Cochran Falls, Amicalola Falls, and Black Falls are all within a very short distance of town.
 And yes, you can find some trout, mostly wild trout, around all of them making fly fishing in Dahlonega a great place to immerse yourself in the Georgia mountains.
 To better understand how to bring these trout to the net, our articles on What Trout Eat and Best Flies for North Georgia will help you get more trout to the net.
+You can also find more up to date reports of hatches, and hot locations by following our Facebook and Instagram pages.

 Dahlonega Trout Stocking Schedule